Team-BHP > Shifting gears

 ^^ Same kind of things happened during the US invasion of Iraq and Syria too.
 Americans are no angels.
 War is ugly business and innocents will get killed.
 Americans invented a new term for such deaths - "Collateral damage".
 Damage, mind you, kind of making them inanimate and impersonal.
 Now they are making sermons to everyone.

-Gansan is offline (16) Thanks
+Gansan is online now (16) Thanks

 Old 17th July 2022, 19:06 #1743